viam-modules/viam-camera-oak/README.md

 To configure the vision service, click on the **Services** subtab and click **Create service**.

 On the new resource config panel, modify the attributes JSON in the **Attributes** box.
-If you are confused which attributes to supply, consult the per-model configuration attributes guides below.
+If you are confused which attributes to supply, consult the per-model attribute configuration guides below.

-## Configuration Attributes
+## Attribute Configurations Guide

-### Configuring the OAK-D component model
+### Configuring the `oak-d` component model

 #### Example Configuration